 After I check into my Tuscan farmhouse inn, my host, Signora Gori, takes me on a welcome stroll.
 Our first stop is a sty dominated by a giant pig.
 "We call him 'Pastanetto' — 'the little pastry.'"
 While the scene through my camera's viewfinder is pristine and tranquil, the soundtrack is not.
 As a horrendous chorus of squeals comes from a rustic slaughterhouse on the horizon, she says, "This is our little Beirut."

 I stow my camera, deciding to simply absorb the attention I'm enjoying from a host who is both old-money-elegant and farmhouse-tough.
-The Gori family estate is Tuscany in the rough: a working farm...no TV, no swimming pool, lots of real culture (and too small to want its website listed in American newspapers).
+The Gori family estate is Tuscany in the rough: a working farm…no TV, no cooking classes, lots of real culture.

 Hiking to the slaughterhouse, we enter a room dominated by a stainless-steel table piled with red sides of pork.
 Signora Gori says, "Here begins prosciutto."
 Burly men in aprons squeeze the blood out of hunks of meat the size of dance partners.
 Then they cake the ham hocks in salt to begin a curing process that takes months.
 While the salt helps cure the meat, a coating of pepper seals it.